sap-tutorials/Tutorials/tutorials/spa-dox-create-automation/spa-dox-create-automation.md

 2. **Save** the automation.

-### Mapping of Parameters to the Automation and Process
+### Mapping of parameters to the automation and process

 1. Navigate to the **Get Invoice Details** process and select the automation **Extract Invoice Data**.
 Map the input parameter of the automation to the form parameter `FilePath`.